aws-samples/fsx-eks-ci-storage/README.md

 Each benchmark supports a number argument up to 30.
 This is the number of pods to submit in parallel for that benchmark.

-If no argument is specified it will create one.
+If no argument is specified it will create one pod for a baseline.

 ```bash
 export RUN_PODS=5